yaroslav-ilin/node-twitter-cli/README.md

 ## TODO
 1. Add option to request Application-only Bearer token from command line.
 2. Make streaming possible using this tool.

+## Contribution
+Please feel free to fork, pull request, discuss, share your ideas and raise issues.
+Any feedback is welcome!